 BetMGM Bonus Code CBSSPORTS: $1,500 in Bonus Bets for Seahawks vs. Patriots in 2026 NFL Big Game

-BetMGM bonus codes unlock $1,500 first bet offer for Patriots vs. Seahawks in Sunday's Big Game 2026

 The New England Patriots will face the Seattle Seahawks (-4.5, 45.5) in the 2026 Big Game on Sunday at 6:30 p.m.
 ET, and the latest BetMGM bonus code CBSSPORTS offers new users $150 in bonus bets if their first wager wins or up to $1,500 in bonus bets if their qualifying wager loses. depending on their location.
-Seattle is now favored at -239 on the money-line (risk $239 to win $100).
+Seattle is now favored at -236 on the money-line (risk $236 to win $100) after climbing as high as -239.
 Claim your BetMGM bonus code CBSSPORTS here:

 See our BetMGM bonus code review for the full list of terms and conditions.